rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 Twitter has keyboard shortcuts, we need to disable them when the user is typing.
-After the user hit _enter_ we send the message to our server:
+After the user hits _enter_ we send the message to our server:

     {% highlight coffeescript%}